Rosamund Holland-Martin: Later life

 After her husband's death in 1977, she took on his former role as a Deputy Lieutenant for Hereford and Worcester.
 She also became a governor of Malvern School and chair of the Tewkesbury Abbey Appeal.

 She continued to be a member of the NSPCC central executive committee until 1992 and later became a vice-president.
-For her work for the Women's Voluntary Service' she was appointed OBE, and for her numerous subsequent posts in public service was advanced, in 1983, to DBE.
+For her work for the Women's Voluntary Service she was appointed OBE.
+For her numerous subsequent posts in public service was advanced, in 1983, to DBE.

 Death

 She died in 2001, eight days before her 87th birthday, and was interred near her home in Worcestershire.